Marco7years/Data-Cleansing-Reccomendation-System/README.md

 **Note**: It is possible to create a new database different from the default one.
       In such case edit the variable 'db' in 'create_graph_database.py' to assign the name of the new db created.

-Once the DBMS is created, you have to install the following plugins in the 'plugins' section that should appear on the right:
+Once the DBMS is created, you have to install the following plugins from the 'plugins' section that should appear on the right:

 > APOC